Table of Contents

 3. Ingrain the Value of Saving & Charity

 Parents can also teach kids about saving and charity.
 One strategy is to give young children three jars or containers labeled "Save," "Spend" and "Share" starting at age 3–5.
+Divide money among three jars for donations, spending, and saving.

 4. Reward Success With Options